The Field of Play

 Pitcher's Parks/Hitters Parks

-Many ballparks are referred to as "pitcher's parks" or "hitter's parks", depending on whether the stadium configuration favours one or the other.
+Many ballparks are referred to as "pitcher's parks" or "hitter's parks", depending on whether the stadium configuration favours one or the other, and ballparks may well favour left or right handed hitters depending on the dimensions of the outfield.

 Ideally, a pitcher would like a park with long distances to the outfield fences (making home runs harder to hit) and lots of space in foul territory (so foul balls can be caught).
 If the outfield fences are closer, it favours the hitters, and if the stands are close the foul lines, then those foul balls simply fall into the stands, and can't be caught.